Sustainable Travel Destinations Colombia Eco Tourism

 Challenges and Paradoxes of Travel

-As we explore the untapped areas of Colombia we are also jeopardizing them.
-When we visit lesser known destinations and talk about them, we contribute to exposing them to the risk of mass tourism.
-The more we visit top attractions, like Cartagena or the Lost City in the Sierra Nevada of Santa Marta, the more we increase the risk of overtourism.
-While international tourism can support the local economy, it can also lead to gentrification with inflated prices making it difficult for locals to explore their own country.
+As we explore Colombia’s untapped regions, we also risk jeopardizing them.
+When we visit lesser-known destinations and share our experiences, we contribute to exposing them to the risks of mass tourism.
+The more we visit top attractions like Cartagena or the Lost City in the Sierra Nevada de Santa Marta, the more we increase the risk of overtourism.
+While international tourism can strengthen local economies, it can also lead to gentrification, inflating prices and making it harder for locals to explore their own country.

-A Traveler’s Guide to Responsible and Sustainable Tourism in Colombia
+Guide to Responsible & Sustainable Tourism in Colombia

 • Respect the local culture: Be curious about the customs and traditions of the places you are visiting while traveling in Colombia.
 Respect them, try to learn about the historical and social context rather than judge or impose your own culture.